Living-with-machines/AtypicalAnimacy/README.md

 ## Evaluation results

-[In this file](https://github.com/Living-with-machines/AtypicalAnimacy/blob/develop/evaluation.md) you can find the evaluation results of our experiments (partially reported in Table 5 of the paper).
+The evaluation results of our experiments (partially reported in Table 5 of the paper) can be found [in this file](https://github.com/Living-with-machines/AtypicalAnimacy/blob/main/evaluation.md).

 ## Citation